DamianMacG/Microservices-Blog/README.md

 - **Post Articles**: Users can create and publish articles on various topics.
 - **Leave Comments**: Readers can engage with articles by leaving comments.
+- **Comment Moderation**: Comments are sent to a moderation service where they are approved or rejected.
 - **Microservices Architecture**: The application is built using microservices, enabling asynchronous communication for modularity and scalability.
 - **Node.js Backend**: Utilises Node.js for the backend server implementation.
 - **React Frontend**: The frontend is developed using React for a dynamic and interactive user experience.